Philippe-Cholet/github-pulls/README.md

 # GitHub Pulls
-This script allow to go efficiently through a lot of github repositories (from given users or given repos in a json file) to find pull requests and issues, and open a single webpage with links to them.
+This personal command line utility allow to efficiently go through a lot of github repositories (from given users or given repos in a json file) to find pull requests and issues, and render results in a single webpage with links to them.

 You can restrict the search to the lastest days, and sort the results according to opening dates, (owner, repo), or author.